itspriddle/recipes.priddle.xyz/recipes/Stuffed Shells.txt

 ## Directions

-Preheat oven to 350°.
-Cook shells 10 mins, drain and let cool.
+Preheat oven to 350° F. Cook shells 10 mins, drain and let cool.
 Mix ricotta, egg, mozzarella cheese, spices, spinach and chives.
 Line dish with ⅓ marinara.
 Stuff shells, place in dish.
 Cover in remaining marinara.
 Cover dish with foil and bake for 30 mins.